Emma Sandys

-Emma Sandys (born Mary Ann Emma Sands) (1843 – November 1877) was a 19th-century British Pre-Raphaelite painter.
+Emma Sandys (born Mary Ann Emma Sands) (25 September 1841 – 21 November 1877) was a British Pre-Raphaelite painter.

 Biography

 Emma Sandys was born in Norwich, where her father, Anthony Sands (1806–1883), gave her some early art lessons.
-In 1853 the family added a ‘y’ to their surname.
+In 1853 the family added a 'y' to their surname.
 She was influenced by her brother Frederick Sandys (1829–1904), one of the Pre-Raphaelite Brotherhood, and his friend Dante Gabriel Rossetti.
 Her earliest dated painting is marked 1863, and she exhibited her works in both London and Norwich between 1867 and 1874.
-Her works were mainly portraits in both oil and chalk of children and of young women, often in period or medieval clothing, against backgrounds of brightly coloured flowers.
-Emma Sandys did most of her work around Norwich but may have spent time in the studio of her brother, Frederick Sandys, in London.
+Her works were mainly portraits in both oil and chalk of children and of young women, often in period clothing, against backgrounds of brightly coloured flowers.
+Sandys created most of her work around Norwich, but may have spent time in the studio of her brother, Frederick Sandys, in London.
 She died in Norwich in November 1877.